 Kelly Wallis received her Bachelor of Science in Psychology from Towson University where her focus was clinical and child psychology.
 She interned at a mental health center where she worked with children and young adults.
 She was a nanny for three years before coming to St. Paul's and is excited to be part of the staff.
 Kelly enjoys reading, traveling, and live music.

-Kelly just finished her first year at St. Paul's as an extended day teacher.
-She is happy to begin working with Karen Yeagle in our 3's classroom this coming year.
-She received an AA degree in Early Childhood Education from Howard Community College.
+Kelly began at St. Paul's as an extended day teacher and has been the assistant in the Threes for the past several years.
+She received an AA degree in Early Childhood Education from Howard Community College and has a 90 Hour Certificate in Early Childhood Development.
 Kelly has been a head camp counselor at McDonogh School for the past four years.
-She loves working with children and is very excited to join the staff at St. Paul's.
+She loves working with children and is very excited to be at St. Paul's.

 Hope Huber received her degree in Elementary Education from The University of New Orleans.
-She and her family have lived in Lutherville for the past 9 years.
+She and her family have lived in Lutherville for the past several years.
 Hope has 7 years of prior experience in the public school system.
-She has a son and a daughter.
+She has a son and a daughter at local private schools.
 She enjoys reading, traveling, and attending Orioles games.
 "I am looking forward to another wonderful year!"

-Lisa earned her BS in early childhood education from James Madison University and spent five years as a second grade teacher with the Baltimore County Public Schools before joining the St. Paul’s Lutheran Church faculty.
-“The small class size allows me to work with the student one on one,” she says.
-“I like being able to individualize teaching geared toward the specific needs of each child.”
+Lisa earned her BS in early childhood education from James Madison University and spent five years as a second grade teacher with the Baltimore County Public Schools before joining the St. Paul’s Lutheran Church Preschool faculty.
+She says, “The small group instruction time allows me to individualize teaching geared toward the specific needs of each child.”
 Her hobbies include running and exercise.